PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 16:01:56
+Last updated: 2024-04-02 16:03:20
-Random Quote: All I required to be happy was friendship and people I could admire. - Christian Dior
+Random Quote: Silence at the proper season is wisdom, and better than any speech. - Plutarch